AstarNetwork/astar-docs/docs/wasm/sc-dev/swanky.md

 > - Eve//stash
 > - Ferdie//stash

-### Show only Errors and Contract Debug Output
+### Show Errors Only and Contract Debug Output

-To have only errors and contract debug output show up on the console you can supply `-lerror,runtime::contracts=debug` when starting the node.
+To print errors and contract debug output to the console log, supply `-lerror,runtime::contracts=debug` when starting the node.

 Important: Debug output is only printed for RPC calls or off-chain tests ‒ not for transactions.

-See ink!
+See the ink!
 [FAQ](https://ink.substrate.io/faq/#how-do-i-print-something-to-the-console-from-the-runtime) for more details: How do I print something to the console from the runtime?.

 ### Connect with Polkadot-JS Apps Front-end

-Once the swanky node is running locally, you can connect it with **Polkadot-JS Apps** front-end to interact with your chain.
-[Click here](https://polkadot.js.org/apps/#/explorer?rpc=ws://localhost:9944) connecting the Apps to your local swanky node.
+Once the Swanky Node is running locally, you will be able to connect to it from the **Polkadot-JS Apps** front-end, in order to interact with your chain.
+[Click here](https://polkadot.js.org/apps/#/explorer?rpc=ws://localhost:9944) connecting the Apps to your local Swanky Node.

 ### Run in Docker